Sophia Kennedy

-Sophia Kennedy is an American-born German musician.
+Sophia Kennedy is an American singer-songwriter, grown up and living mostly in Germany.
+Her music style is indie pop and electropop.
+She is based in Hamburg.

 Early life and education

-Kennedy was born in Baltimore, Maryland to a German father and American mother.
-She has three brothers.
+Kennedy was born in Baltimore, Maryland to an American father and mother, who re-married a German.
+She has two brothers.
 When she was five years old, the family moved to a village in central Germany near Göttingen.
 They continued to speak English at home but Kennedy quickly learned German in Kindergarten.
 She later moved to Hamburg to attend university.
-Kennedy has said that music brings back her American roots commenting that “I always go there [to Baltimore] in my mind when I'm making music, not to the city in particular, but to the conflict of growing up far away as a kid...
-I can barely speak English properly anymore - but having that American accent in my voice when I sing, it's the feeling that that's the part of me that's still there.”
+Kennedy has said that music brings back her American roots commenting that "I always go there [to Baltimore] in my mind when I'm making music, not to the city in particular, but to the conflict of growing up far away as a kid...
+I can barely speak English properly anymore - but having that American accent in my voice when I sing, it's the feeling that that's the part of me that's still there."

 Career

-Kennedy first studied filmmaking and began her career making soundtracks for theatre and television before releasing her first album in 2017.
+Kennedy studied filmmaking and began her career making soundtracks for theatre and television before releasing her first album in 2017.
 It was described in reviews as 'idiosyncratic' and 'like a Dr. Seuss book come to life, but in an even brighter Technicolor.
 In 2021, she released "Monsters" the songs in which were described as having a unique and varied structure creating an effect which was "disarmingly disorientating and oddly relaxing."
-She works with Mense Reents, also known as the "Klavierspieler der Goldenen Zitronen", who accompanies her performances on the stage.
+She works with Mense Reents, also known as the "Klavierspieler der Goldenen Zitronen" and member of Egoexpress, who accompanies her performances on the stage.